Spirits keep the living on their toes!

 Entities of people who found a secure space in a place like a hotel or bar, during their lifetime, sometimes choose to spend their afterlife in this same oasis from the world.

-Thayer’s Historic Bed and Breakfast, MN (Spirits of an old Sea Captain, a handyman and two former owners are among the spirits who called this place their favorite oasis are still here).
+Thayer’s Historic Bed and Breakfast, MN (Spirits of an old Sea Captain, a handyman and two former owners are among those spirits who called this place their favorite oasis are still here).

 Biltmore Hotel, FL (The spirit of Thomas Fatty Welch still is happily at home here).

-Many who kill themselves find no peace, and continue to hang around the area where they died.
+Many who kill themselves find no peace, and continue linger where they died.

 1790 Hundred-90 Inn, GA (A young maid was seduced, became pregnant and was abandoned, so she killed herself).